Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 #### Linux, Mac, and Windows Subsystem for Linux
 Rerun the `install.sh` script with the appropriate parameters for all upgrades.
-If you specified the `-3` and/or `-e <env name>` parameter, then these parameters must be used again for upgrades.
+Please ensure that if you specified `-2`, `-3` and/or the `-e <env name>` parameter, then these parameters are issued again for upgrades.

 #### Windows
 Rerun the `install.cmd` script with the same virtual environment parameter.